 Merch!
 Black-owned Businesses on the Oregon Coast

 On November 29, Black Friday, we’ll be dropping some very special Oregon Black Pioneers merch!
 With generous support from The People’s Coast, OBP has created imaginative logos for four real Black-owned businesses that operated on the Oregon Coast between the 1880s and 1960s.
-Our inaugural batch of hats, stickers and mugs will go on sale on Friday, November 29! in our Merch! store COMING SOON!
+Our inaugural batch of hats, stickers and mugs will go on sale on Friday, November 29 in our Merch! store!

 Vintage-style logo for "Roscoe's First Class Oyster Saloon" in Astoria, Oregon, celebrating Black-owned businesses on the Oregon Coast.
 The design features ornate text and a striking oyster illustration, perfect for merch that captures this unique cultural heritage.